Amarkad99/-online-shopping-and-customization-of-t-shirts/README.md

 # project-14

 How To run the Application
-•	To run React Front_End application install React-Scripts by Executing following command o	“npm install ‘react-scripts’”
+•	To run React Front_End application install React-Scripts by Executing following command. o	“npm install ‘react-scripts’”
 •	After installing react-scripts start the application.
 •	To run the Back end Spring Boot application change the username and  password of mysql database in “application.properties”
 •	To view the owner dashboard login with following credentials.